inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 ```
 <br>

 The results of these tranformations are nested.
-They must first be un-nested before the data can be reverted back to a DF.
+Before we can convert this back to a DataFrame the results must be un-nested.
 ```python
 # This function creates a tuple that returns all the elements.
 def unwrap(row):